Get Cheap Car Insurance Quotes

 Provinces with private auto insurance systems (Ontario, Alberta, all the territories and Atlantic provinces) have laws preventing drivers with less than stellar driving and insurance records from being refused insurance coverage.
 This is called an all-comers rule.

-The differences between provinces don't stop there.
+And the differences between provinces don't stop there.

-Tort vs no-fault insurance
+Tort vs. no-fault insurance

 Tort insurance was once the dominant claims resolution methodology in Canada.
 A tort is a legal concept that refers to civil wrongs that inflict pain and damage to another person due to negligence.